Jaxelr/Carter.Cache/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F4A1 Feature request"
-about: Suggest an idea for this project
+about: Suggest a new feature for this project
 title: ''
 labels: enhancement
-assignees: ''
+assignees: Jaxelr

 ---